Federation of Free Trade Unions in Austria

 The Federation of Free Trade Unions in Austria (Bund freier Gewerkschaften in Österreich) was a trade union centre in Austria.

 The federation was established in 1928, when the Imperial Trade Union Commission was refounded on an industrial union basis.
 It had 38 affiliates, with a total of 655,000 members, and was led by Anton Hueber.

-In February 1934, the federation was banned by the Nazi government.
+In February 1934, the federation was banned by the Austrofascist government.